 “You can only trash the planet for so long before Mother Nature fights back.”

-The 16th-century physician penned many supposed visions of the future, the bulk of which were published in his 1555 Magnum Opus Les Propheties.
+Many believe that Michele de Nostredame, or Nostradamus as he is more widely known as, was a prophet; who penned many visions of the future, most of which were published in Magnum Opus Les Propheties.

-Nostradamus’ followers credit the man with predicting the Great Fire of London in 1666 and the rise of Adolf Hitler to power in 1933.
+Many believe that he correctly predicted The Great Fire of London in 1666, as well as the rise of Adolf Hitler to power in 1933.

 Any fool can see that Nostradamus could see exactly what is happening